hashicorp/serf/website/source/docs/agent/options.html.markdown

 * `role` - **Deprecated**.
 Equivalent to the `-role` command-line flag.

+* `tags` - This is a dictionary of tag values.
+It is the same as specifying the `tag` command-line flag once per tag.

 * `bind` - Equivalent to the `-bind` command-line flag.

 * `advertise` - Equivalent to the `-advertise` command-line flag.

+* `discover` - Equivalent to the `-discover` command-line flag.

 * `encrypt_key` - Equivalent to the `-encrypt` command-line flag.